-Windows users who have Java and the Firefox web browser installed might see a Java Console extension in the browser.
-That add-on apparently gets installed with a new installation or update of the Java Runtime Environment.
+Windows users who have Java and the Firefox web browser installed may see a Java Console extension in the browser.

-A right-click on the Firefox executable and the selection of “run as administrator” will start Firefox with administrative privileges.
-This will also remove the Java Console link in the Tools menu in Firefox.
+A right-click on the Firefox executable and the selection of "run as administrator" will start Firefox with administrative privileges.
+The removal of the add-on will also remove the Java Console link in the Tools menu in Firefox.
 It is likely that an update or new installation of the JRE will add a new Java Console extension to the web browser.

 Update: Another option to remove the Java Console extension in Firefox is to delete the plugin folder manually from the default Mozilla directory located here: C:\Mozilla Firefox\extensions.